+Figure 3-16 xxx x xxxxxx xxxxx x xxx

-Consequently, incoming overlay packets are balanced onto all the DPDK RX rings configured for the physical interface.
+Consequently, incoming overlay packets are balanced onto all of the DPDK RX rings configured for the physical interface.
 It is useless to split polling and processing steps.
 Therefore, when an UDP overly protocol is used to transport user packets between compute nodes, the vRouter is using the same lcore for both polling and processing steps of each packet.

 It is more efficient to use UDP overlay protocols.
-Performance reached with a same DPDK vRouter configuration is higher when an UDP overlay protocol is chosen instead of MPLS over GRE.
+Performance ratings with the same DPDK vRouter configuration is higher when an UDP overlay protocol is chosen instead of MPLS over GRE.

 Single Queue versus Multi-Queue NIC

-NIC connected to vRouter can be configured to several queues.
+An NIC connected to a vRouter can be configured to several queues.
 Each NIC queue is automatically pinned to a single vRouter polling and processing thread (lcore10 and higher).
 Consequently, when a NIC is configured with only a single Q, all incoming and outgoing packets are processed by a single vRouter polling and processing threads.

-In order to avoid binding all single queue interfaces on the same polling and processing thread; each interface queue is pinned to a distinct vRouter lcore into a round robin manner when each interface is created.
+In order to avoid binding all single queue interfaces on the same polling and processing thread, each interface queue is pinned to a distinct vRouter lcore in a round robin manner when each interface is created.
 Single queue vif0/3 is automatically pinned to lcore 10, single queue vif0/4 is automatically pinned to lcore 11, and so on.

-Hence the vRouter whole CPU power is automatically distributed among all the single queue interfaces.
-This distribution is automatically defined for each interface and is kept unchanged during all the interface life duration.
+Hence the vRouter’s total CPU power is automatically distributed among all the single queue interfaces.
+This distribution is automatically defined for each interface and is kept unchanged during the interface’s duration.

 When a NIC is configured with several queues, each single queue is bound to a distinct polling and processing thread (lcore).
-Hence the vRouter whole CPU power is automatically distributed among all the queues on each multi queue interface.
+Hence the vRouter total CPU power is automatically distributed among all the queues on each multi-queue interface.

-Even if there is no hard rule that prevent a user to configure a different number of queue on a NIC as the number of lcores (polling and processing threads) configured on the vRouter; the best scenario is to configure each multi queue NIC with the same number of queue as the number of configured polling and processing threads on the vRouter.
+Even if there is no hard rule that prevents a user to configure a different number of queues on a NIC, as the number of lcores (polling and processing threads) configured on the vRouter, the best scenario is to configure each multi queue NIC with the same number of queues as the number of configured polling and processing threads on the vRouter.
+See Figure 3.17.